Nail psoriasis vs. fungus

-wear socks and shoes with poor ventilation
+- wear socks and shoes with poor ventilation

-- have an immunosuppressive illness, such as HIV
+- have an immunosuppressive condition, such as HIV

 - live with someone who has nail fungus

-People who have circulatory problems or diabetes are also at increased risk.
+People who have circulatory problems or diabetes also have an increased risk of nail fungus.
 Any injury to the nail bed can also make you more vulnerable to nail fungus.

 Unless you’re certain which condition you’re dealing with, you won’t know how to treat it effectively.

 If your symptoms are very mild, you may not need treatment.

-When you have discoloration, pitting, or cracking of your nails, tell your doctor about these symptoms.
-That’s especially important if you have psoriasis or diabetes.
+When you have discoloration, pitting, or cracking of your nails, get checked out by a healthcare professional.
+This is especially important if you have psoriasis or diabetes.

 In the meantime, take these steps: